-B. Zoning District Subdivision Options Subdivision oOptions in the residential zoning districts.:
+C. Zoning District Subdivision Options:

-- (1) If the proposed Subdivision will subdivision will be located in the Rural Residential 1 (RR1) or Rural Residential 2 (RR2) zoning district, the Applicant may propose either a Conservation Subdivision or a Traditional Subdivision. - (2) If the proposed development_subdivision is located in any zoning district other than the Rural Residential 1 (RR1) or Rural Residential 2 (RR2), the Aapplicant may propose either a Clustered or a Traditional Subdivision .Subdivision plan-
+- (1) If the proposed subdivision will be located in the Rural Residential 1 (RR 1) or Rural Residential 2 (RR 2) zoning district, the applicant may propose either a conservation subdivision or a Traditional subdivision. - (2) If the proposed development is located in any zoning district other than the Rural Residential 1 (RR1) or Rural Residential 2 (RR 2), the applicant may propose either a Clustered or Traditional subdivision.